Apurva0109/Optimizing-a-ML-Pipeline-in-Azure/README.md

 Steps performed in the udacity-project.ipynb for hyperparameter tuning are:
 * Define search space: Dictionary is created with the set of hyperparameter values i.e C and max_iter.

     * With a smaller C value, you can specify stronger regularization.
-The default value is 1.
     * max_iter specifies the maximum number of iterations taken for the solvers to converge.

 ```